 12Go has extensive public transport coverage in India.
 For peace of mind, book your train tickets in advance here:

 Public transport is fairly easy to use in India – its not exactly the quickest way around, nor the most comfortable at times, but its very cheap.
 You’ll most likely be getting the bus or catching the train, and if crossing the country, you may catch a flight.

-If you’re staying longer in one place, its worth renting a scooter.
-Despite India’s roads being notoriously chaotic, in my experience, riding a scooter here is really easy.
+If you’re staying longer in one place, it’s worth renting a scooter.
+Despite India’s roads being notoriously chaotic, in my experience, riding a scooter here is really easy and convenient.

 Customs & Etiquette